Stade de l’Aube

 The walk from the centre to the stadium will take 15 minutes at most, though walking from the railway station, located at the other side of the centre, will likely take over 30 minutes.

-Alternatively, one can catch bus 1 from the railway station (or centre).
+Alternatively, catch bus 1 from the railway station (or centre).
 Take the bus in the direction of Pont Ste Marie and get off at stop Stade de l’Aube, right in front of the stadium.
 Buses go regularly and the ride only takes 10 minutes.

 There are regular direct trains from station Paris Est to Troyes.
 The journey takes just over 1.5 hour.